-Grow Your Rental Income With Accessory Dwelling Units
+Grow Your Rental Income with Accessory Dwelling Units

 Understanding Accessory Dwelling Units

-Accessory Dwelling Unit plans:
+Accessory Dwelling Unit Plans

-What Are Accessory Dwelling Units’ Legal Requirements:
+What Are Accessory Dwelling Units’ Legal Requirements?

 In many localities, you can get legal rental income from ADU housing.
 The following points describe the legal requirements for a structure to be classified as an ADU: